Ahmedaliuajk/Digital_Image_Processing_LabTasks/README.md

 This task explores the use of morphological techniques to analyze and manipulate the structure of objects in binary images.

 ### ✔ Operations Performed
--Converted the input image into a binary image suitable for morphology -Applied erosion and dilation to modify object boundaries -Performed opening to remove noise and small objects -Performed closing to fill gaps and connect nearby regions -Extracted object boundaries using morphological subtraction -Filled holes in objects using morphological reconstruction -Removed noise using morphological filtering techniques -Detected and labeled basic geometric shapes using morphological preprocessing and contour analysis
+- Converted the input image into a binary image suitable for morphology
+- Applied erosion and dilation to modify object boundaries
+- Performed opening to remove noise and small objects
+- Performed closing to fill gaps and connect nearby regions
+- Extracted object boundaries using morphological subtraction
+- Filled holes in objects using morphological reconstruction
+- Removed noise using morphological filtering techniques
+- Detected and labeled basic geometric shapes using morphological preprocessing and contour analysis

 ---